Yemen

 • Ongoing serious human rights violations and violent incidents.

-• Legacy of likely atrocity crimes perpetrated before 2014 and recent history of atrocity crimes perpetrated by all parties to the conflict.
+• Legacy of likely atrocity crimes perpetrated before 2014 and recent history of crimes perpetrated by all parties to the conflict.

 • Inadequate protection for and ongoing threats toward minorities, women, children, human rights defenders and internally displaced persons.